 GER can be treated with lifestyle changes, such as avoiding trigger foods and eating smaller meals.
 Medications, such as antacids and proton pump inhibitors, can also be used to treat GER.

-There are also a number of over-the-counter medications that can be used to treat acid reflux.
-Antacids can help to neutralize stomach acid, and H2 blockers can help to reduce the amount of acid that is produced by the stomach.
-These medications can be used on an as-needed basis or can be taken on a regular basis to prevent symptoms from occurring.
+Several over-the-counter medications can be used to treat acid reflux.
+Antacids can help neutralize stomach acid, and H2 blockers can help reduce the amount of acid produced by the stomach.
+These medications can be used on an as-needed basis or taken regularly to prevent symptoms.

-There are a few different ways to treat acid reflux in kids and babies.
+There are several ways to treat acid reflux in kids and babies.
 Some treatments are available over-the-counter (OTC), while others require a prescription from a doctor.

 OTC treatments for acid reflux in kids and babies include antacids, H2 blockers, and proton pump inhibitors (PPIs).
 Prescription treatments include prokinetics and surgery.

 Antacids are the most common treatment for acid reflux in kids and babies.
 Antacids work by neutralizing stomach acid.
 This helps to relieve heartburn and other symptoms of acid reflux.

 H2 blockers work by reducing the amount of acid produced by the stomach.
 This can help to relieve symptoms of acid reflux and prevent complications.

 Proton pump inhibitors (PPIs) are a type of medication that blocks the production of stomach acid.
 PPIs are the most effective type of medication for treating acid reflux.
 PPIs are normally available as commercially available capsules with predefined strengths.